kimcs/whydah-openldap/README.md

 # whydah-openldap
 Docker build for a basic openldap image that will work with Whydah UIB

+Builds on this guide https://wiki.cantara.no/display/whydah/Install+OpenLDAP+for+UIB by Erik Drolshammer

 Edit domainbase, adminpassword, uibadminpassword
 `$ vi generate-ldifs.sh`